-Four years ago, we reported that Americans would spend a forecasted $600 billion during the 2014 holiday season.
-In 2018, that number has skyrocketed to a massive $1.1 trillion, according to data from Deloitte, which is more than a quarter of annual retail sales.
+Several years ago, we reported that Americans would spend a forecasted $600 billion during the 2014 holiday season.
+Fast forward a few years, and that number has skyrocketed to a massive $1.1 trillion, according to data from Deloitte, which is more than a quarter of annual retail sales.

 Of course, greater retail sales inevitably lead to higher call volume in the contact center.
 The best outsourcing partners go to the ends of the earth to prepare for these massive peak season holiday spikes and will not only need to address a sustained customer experience but also team morale, agent stress, and absenteeism.

 Here are some key tactics for coping with holiday spikes in the contact center.

 If you’re offering unique holiday products, services, or sales, communication is key – and it should flow through every corner of your organization.
 Your contact center should be collaborating closely with your marketing, sales, and distribution teams, with real-time communication so your team can adjust accordingly.
 That may mean adding more muscle to your frontlines as they respond to problems originating in the warehouse, or perhaps doing on-demand training to help agents cope with holiday-specific issues.
 Any other changes – such as adjusted priorities or extended hours of operation – should likewise be communicated early and thoroughly.